-- A typical skillset of an architect includes hard (technical) skills, soft (people & social) skills, product development, and business skills.
+- A typical skillset of an architect includes hard (technical) skills, soft (people & social) skills, product development, business skills, and decision-making skills.

 Architects have to have proper skill sets.
 By skills, I mean possessing relevant knowledge and the ability to apply that knowledge in practice.
 These skills should include technical (e.g., cloud architecture or Kubernetes technology) and communication and influence skills.

 More specifically, a typical skillset of an architect includes:

 - Hard (technical) skills, including extensive knowledge of both new technology and legacy technology stacks,

 - Product development skills,

 - Business domain knowledge, and